 Set glass right side up and fill with lime juice, hot sauce, and Worcestershire sauce.
 Add a pinch or two of salt, fill glass with ice, and top with beer.
 Stir gently if you want to mix it up a bit.
 Serve with remaining beer, topping up as you drink.

 Pint or pilsner glass

-You can either do a classic salt rim for this drink or rim the drink with a chili-salt mix, using a brand like Tajín.
+You can either do a classic salt rim for this drink or rim the drink with a chile-salt mix, using a brand like Tajín.
 If you want a less tart version of the drink, experiment with using less lime juice—1 or 1 1/2 ounces can work, too.
-You can also make a less spicy version by reducing the hot sauce from 2 teaspoons to 1.
+You can also make a less spicy version by reducing the hot sauce from two teaspoons to one.